-Susie has three times finished the legendary Marathon des Sables as an elite, she has survived five days’ self-sufficient running 250km through the Amazon jungle, she has run the Thames Path 100, she has completed numerous multi-stage ultra-marathons and she broke the world record for the longest distance run on a treadmill in 12 hours (which, she claims, has been one of the hardest feats of all).
+Susie has three times finished the legendary Marathon des Sables as an elite, won the Adventure Category of the 2017 Coastal Challenge Costa Rica, survived five days’ self-sufficient running 250km through the Amazon jungle, run the Thames Path 100, completed numerous multi-stage ultra-marathons and broken the world record for the longest distance run on a treadmill in 12 hours (which, she claims, has been one of the hardest feats of all).

 Now we love running at Breathe Unity, but Susie’s running history is pretty exceptional.
 It demonstrates outstanding physical capability and true mental grit.

 It’s not all about the long run, however, as Susie enjoys races of all distances and terrains.
 She’s happiest when she’s out running with her friends on trails, and she is an active member of the running and wider sporting community.
-She can often be found at the start line of events ranging from parkrun to marathons, pacing races such as the 2016 Intersport Run Reigate Half Marathon and the Virgin Money London Marathon, and commentating at many others like the inaugural Aldi Manchester Half Marathon and the 2017 Vitality Bath Half Marathon.
+She can often be found at the start line of events ranging from parkrun to marathons, pacing races such as the 2016 Intersport Run Reigate Half Marathon and the Virgin Money London Marathon, and commentating at many others like the 2017 Ealing Half Marathon.

 “I love to participate in local races as they are a great opportunity for me to meet other runners, make friends and just be part of the running community”, Susie confirms.